softsuiteng/wjbmr/content/articles/2-1/recommended-the-use-of-trauma-patients-presenting-to-an-accident-and-emergency-for-the-nigeria-national-seroprevalence-survey/index.md

 ---
-title: "Recommended-the Use of Trauma Patients Presenting to an Accident and Emergency for the Nigeria National Seroprevalence Survey"
+title: "Recommended - The Use of Trauma Patients Presenting to an Accident and Emergency for the Nigeria National Seroprevalence Survey"
 date: 2015-04-15T10:00:00+01:00
 draft: false